fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 ![Daily Job]({{ site.baseurl }}/images/job_updates_daily.jpeg)

-make sure that connections are **black** (unconditional), so a failing jow won't prevent the following jobs to be executed.
+make sure that connections are **black** (unconditional), so a failing job won't prevent the following jobs to be executed.